| Author |

 hkss Blaumann

-Mitglied seit: 17.12.2006 Beiträge: 171 Karma: +13 / -0 Wohnort: Karlsruhe 2017 Skoda Yeti Premium Support
+Joined: 12/17/2006 Posts: 171 Karma: +13 / -0 Location: Karlsruhe 2017 Skoda Yeti Premium Support

 |

-08-06-2012, 10:01 Titel: |
+08-06-2012, 11:01 Subject: |

-Zitieren |
+Quote |

 |

-Hutfahrer hat folgendes geschrieben: | | Given the short time intervals between oil changes, it might be worthwhile to purchase an oil suction pump, which can be used to suck the oil out through the dipstick channel.
-While it won't remove it completely, it will do so very quickly.
-Oil filter and oil changes via draining should then be sufficient at the normal intervals. |
+Hutfahrer wrote: | | With such short intervals between oil changes, it might be worth buying an oil extraction pump that sucks the oil out through the dipstick tube.
+While you won't get it all out, it's extremely quick.
+The oil filter and oil change, performed by draining as usual, should then be sufficient at the normal intervals. |

-Good idea - Thanks.
+Good idea - Thank you.

 |